MananKGarg/NCC-Magazine/example.md

 # Example

-on 15 august this year, we celebrated ..... rishika and shruti are media secys
+on 15 august this year, we celebrated .....<br>
+rishika and shruti are media secys

 **Atmuri Mahesh**